The first pharma agent

 A single clinical program generates tens of thousands of documents.
 Protocols.
 SAPs.
 Clinical study reports.
 Regulatory letters.
 Internal decks.
 They live in different systems, owned by different teams.
 No single human ever sees the full picture.

 The cost is real.
 Clinical teams spend 30 to 40 percent of their time searching for and reconciling information.
 Not analyzing it.
 Senior leaders rely on summaries that are outdated, filtered, and incomplete.
 Critical assumptions are lost or contradicted without being noticed.
-Many trial failures are not driven by biology.
-They come from misaligned endpoints, late enrollment risks, underestimated safety issues, unclear regulatory paths, or competitive pressure recognized too late.
-In most cases, the signal existed somewhere in the record but was missed.

 A Day in the Life of a Biotech Leader isn’t Pretty: